Chapter 33 STREETS AND SIDEWALKS

 Signs.
 Pedestrian signs may be on a

-dimensions and proposed location of the sign meet the following standards and
+and proposed location of the sign meet the following standards and provided a

 - A sign permit shall not be issued unless the proposed location is adjacent to the applicant’s business and shall be located so that it does not impede, endanger or interfere with pedestrian or vehicular traffic.